About Colorado Mountain College

 For more information about CMC, go to: www.coloradomtn.edu

-The Administrative Technician works in support of the business or
+The Administrative Technician works in support of Academic and

 student services functions.
 Duties are performed using either